 - Students may also live with a host family.

 - All students live with host families during the intensive Spanish program (paid by the program).

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the federal work-study program.
 Students studying abroad for a semester or full academic year will forfeit the value of a federal work-study assignment.

 - Students must pay for items such as airfare, housing (except for during the Intensive Spanish program) and food.

 This exchange program offers:

 - Academic assistance from OPI Office (intensive course and housing during the intensive course)

 - An orientation held the first few days after arrival

 - Includes homestay

-- Applications require a brief essay and advisor's signature.
+- Applications require a brief essay and completing the course planning form.